mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ## 4. Creating the Topology

 First, we need to define the topology of our streaming application.
 We will use the _Stream DSL`.
 This DSL, built on top of the low level [Processor API](https://docs.confluent.io/platform/current/streams/developer-guide/processor-api.html#streams-developer-guide-processor-api), is easier to use and master, having a declarative approach.
 Using the Stream DSL we don't have to deal with stream processor nodes directly.
-The Kafka stream library will create for us the best processors' topology reflecting the operation with need.
+The Kafka Streams library will create for us the best processors' topology reflecting the operation with need.

 To create a topology we need an instance of the builder type provided by the library: